better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 data by keeping redundant copies of projects locally and sharing updates with peers.
 This allows data to be disseminated according to use and value: the more peers who are interested in certain data the more available it is made to the network.
-See [Gossip][hiw-rm]
+See [Gossip][hiw-rm].

 ## maintainer
-A [user][us] who manages updates to the canonical view of a project.
+A [user][us] who manages and pushes updates to the canonical view of a project.
 A maintainer is explicitly associated with the [project][pr] at the time of creation or later, via the [project][pr] metadata (See [Data Model][hiw-dm]), but there may be multiple maintainers of a project, all maintaining their own trees.
 At creation, the creator of the [project][pr] is the sole maintainer.

 ## main
-How radicle-upstream refers to the default development branch of a project.
+How Radicle Upstream refers to the default development branch of a project.

 ## node
-A peer running an instance of the Radicle Link protocol.
+A [peer][pr] running an instance of the Radicle Link protocol.
 There can only one node running per device.

 ## passphrase